Updated July 17, 2023

 The term bond in the name fidelity bonds is a misnomer as these are a form of insurance policy.
-In the UK, this type of insurance policy is known as fidelity guarantee insurance coverage, while in Australia, it is known as employee dishonesty insurance coverage.
+In the UK, companies refer to this insurance policy as fidelity guarantee insurance coverage, whereas in Australia, it is known as employee dishonesty insurance coverage.
 Businesses or employers use these policies to insure themselves against losses that can arise out of the actions of dishonest employees (or, at times, clients) who deliberately cause harm to the business.
 Fidelity bonds are not traded anywhere and do not accrue interest like other bonds.

 How Does Fidelity Bond Work?

 Now, let us look at how a fidelity bond works:

 - Firstly, businesses create a list of heads under which they may incur losses due to fraudulent activities.

-- Next, the premium amount to be paid is determined based on the nature of work and the number of employees,
+- Determine the premium amount to be paid based on the nature of work and the number of employees.

 - In the case of fraudulent activity, inform the insurance company as soon as possible of the claim.

 - Next, the insurance company will investigate the matter to estimate the quantum of loss.

-- If the insurance company approves the claim amount, it will be handed out to the policyholder.
+- The insurance company will hand over the approved claim amount to the policyholder.